harish284/movie-booking/README.md

 ### 🔁 Workflow

 1. Jenkins pulls code from GitHub
-2. Uses `docker-compose` to build frontend & backend images
-3. Pushes images to DockerHub or AWS ECR
+2. Pushes images to DockerHub or to AWS

 ---